 Yummy to us but unfortunately these bitter little guys are no bueno for our canine friends.
 Highly poisonous and fatal, whether the hops are on the vine growing in your backyard or in pelletized form on your kitchen floor, the cones absolutely must be kept away from your pets.
 Dogs that ingest hops will show signs of excessive panting, restlessness, muscle tremors and seizures.
 In severe cases your pet will experience a sharp increase in body temperature, known as malignant hypothermia, which causes severe fevers over 108 degrees Fahrenheit which can result in damage and failure of their organs and internal systems, according to the Animal Poison Control Center (ASPCA).

 And for the serious beer lovers out there, we feel ya and love our relaxation elixir just as much as the next guy and enjoy sharing that feeling with our bestest little buds too.
 And if you want your pet to really show off your combined love for malty, hoppy, yummy goodness, you can create a custom tag on our site showcasing your favorite brew or even a photo of you two kicking back one sunny afternoon enjoying one together!
-Check out our personalized pet tags or this tag made from a local pub-house admirer for inspiration.
+Check out our personalized pet tags, like this Pabst Blue Ribbon beer logo dog tag or this tag made from a local pub-house admirer for inspiration.

 Just remember not to upload any copyrighted images directly from a brew-house.
 The last thing we need is a butt-whoopin from a few burley, bearded beer drinkers!
 Onward and upward friends- Woof Woof! (and a bow wow wow yippe yo yippe yay).
 View all of our pet id tags.